 Virginia Woolf was born in 1882 in London into a socially and artistically, well-connected family.
 She lived with her parents, three siblings, and four half-siblings.
 As a child, she spent her summers in a beach town called St. Ives, which inspired the setting for some of her writing.
 Her novels are considered influential because of their nonlinear format.
 Her fourth novel, Mrs. Dalloway, is widely regarded as her best work.

-Toni Morrison was born in 1931 in Ohio, the second of four children in a working class family.
+Toni Morrison was born in 1931 in Ohio, the second of four children in a working-class family.
 Storytelling, songs, and folktales played a big role in her upbringing.
 She attended Howard University and Cornell University, later teaching at several universities and working as an editor for Random House.
 She debuted as a novelist in 1970, and in 1988, won the Pulitzer Prize for her novel Beloved about a runaway slave.
-Her use of fantasy, poetic voice, and mythical elements are central to her work.
+Her use of fantasy, poetic voice, and mythical elements are signatures for her unique work.
 She was awarded the Presidential Medal of Freedom in 2012.